Feature

 The problem with grading decisions

-Grading a sports card costs $25-$150+ depending on service level and turnaround.
-Most collectors guess whether grading is worth it based on gut feeling.
-The math is simple in theory — will the graded value exceed the raw value plus grading fees? — but the data to make that calculation is scattered across price guides, eBay comps, and PSA population reports.
+Grading costs $25-$150+.
+Most collectors guess whether it's worth it.
+The math is simple in theory but the data is scattered across price guides, eBay comps, and PSA population reports.
+The grade ladder does it all in one view.

 How the grade ladder works

-- • Grading fees (PSA, BGS, SGC) automatically deducted from profit
+- • Grading fees automatically deducted from each tier

 - • Cross-grade analysis: "If I crack this PSA 8 and resubmit, what's my upside at a 10?"